iarsystems/crun-evaluation-guide/README.md

 The information in this repository is subject to change without notice and does not represent a commitment on any part of IAR.
 While the information contained herein is assumed to be accurate, IAR assumes no responsibility for any errors or omissions.

-Found an issue or have a suggestion related to [this guide][url-repo]?
-Feel free to use its public issue tracker.
+Have you found an issue or do you have a suggestion related to [this guide][url-repo]?
+Please use the public issue tracker.
 - Do not forget to take a look at [earlier issues][url-repo-issue-old].
-- If creating a [new][url-repo-issue-new] issue, please describe it in detail.
+- If you create a [new][url-repo-issue-new] issue, please describe it in detail.

->:envelope: You can also privately reach out to us via <a href="mailto:fae.emea@iar.com?subject=[GitHub] C-RUN Evaluation Guide -- Contacting via email">e-mail</a>.
+>:envelope: You can also privately reach out to us via <a href="mailto:fae.emea@iar.com?subject=[GitHub] C-RUN Evaluation Guide -- Contacting via email">email</a>.
 <!-- Links -->
 [url-repo]:                https://github.com/iarsystems/crun-evaluation-guide
 [url-repo-wiki]:           https://github.com/iarsystems/crun-evaluation-guide/wiki